 - Ideally, offer to buy them coffee or lunch

 - Let them choose whether they would like to meet in their office or somewhere else that is convenient for them

 Choose three–five questions that you hope to ask in the interview to learn more about your area of interest with the person you are meeting with.

 During the informational interview

-While you get to ask the questions you should keep in mind this person is doing you a favor and works in a market segment of interest to you.
+While you get to ask the questions, keep in mind that this person is interested in learning more about you and helping you succeed.

 After the interview

-- What advice do you have for someone who is currently in my position who aspires to do the work you are doing?
+- What advice do you have for someone interested in similar work?

-- What are the challenges of your work?
+- What are some challenges you have faced?

-- What are the challenges of practicing in your state?
+- Are there challenges to practicing in your specific state?
 What is the scope of work?